 If you do now see the Bluetooth icon in the menu bar, go to System Preferences > Bluetooth and check the “Show Bluetooth in menu bar”.

 - You may think that Bluetooth seems to be not working because your Bluetooth device stopped working.
-It is simple that your device battery is running very low, if it uses battery.
+It is simply that your device battery is running very low if it uses battery.
 Make sure that your Bluetooth accessories has enough battery life.
 You may want to change the batteries or charge the device.

-- Make sure that Bluetooth device is turned on.
+- Make sure that the Bluetooth device is turned on.

 - Make sure that your Bluetooth device and Mac are close to each other.

 - Ensure that your Mac is up to date.

 - Restart your Mac.
 Simply restarting your Mac may fix your problem.
 You can restart your Mac by selecting Restart from the Apple menu.